Mesmerizing Monaco 🇲🇨

 Just one of the several ads of Prince Rainier III |

 The bus led us to a stopover in the middle of Monaco 🇲🇨.
-Afterwards, we strolled to a nearby building and entered an elevator, which then led us to Beausoleil 🇫🇷.
+Afterwards, we walked to a nearby building and entered an elevator, which then led us to Beausoleil 🇫🇷.

 Beautiful Beausoleil |